We are coming to a close now and hope we have provided a great foundation for improvement.

-- Support teams: have your friend create a support team so they are not relying on only one person.
-Support teams can be small or large. rTribe is one option that can help to create a support group for your friend.
+- Support group: have your friend join a support group so they are not relying on only one person.
+Support teams can be small or large. rTribe is another option to possibly create a support group for your friend.

 - Trained therapists: therapists offer both individual and group sessions that can be very beneficial.
 Find one who has experience dealing with pornography issues.